lastzero/liquidbytes-blog/content/about/index.md

 ---
-title: About
+title: Hello
 author: Michael Mayer
 type: page
 date: 2008-04-30T08:00:36+00:00
-sharing_disabled:
-  - 1

 ---

 ![Michael Mayer](https://secure.gravatar.com/avatar/c931f21cd66ed197b5e443ebc8e667f3?s=320)

 Liquid Bytes was founded by Michael Mayer in 1997 as a software company specialized in content management systems, open-source solutions and Web hosting.
 Clients included small and medium-sized businesses as well as public organizations such as the University of Tübingen and the Department of Trade and Industry Baden-Württemberg.

 From 2006 until 2009, Michael joined Zend Technologies as a freelance consultant and decided not to continue Liquid Bytes as a full service provider.
-With his many years of experience in the software business, he&#8217;s now focused on helping his clients build rock-solid Web applications, leverage the full potential of agile software development and master management challenges.
+With his many years of experience in the software business, he's now focused on helping his clients build rock-solid Web applications, leverage the full potential of agile software development and master management challenges.

-### Specialties
+### Specialities

 * Agile Software Development
 * Kanban, Scrum, Simple Design, Refactoring and TDD